AnthonyBliss1/AnthonyBliss1.github.io/README.md

 ## Projects
 ### Automated Cloud Solution for Tracking & Analyzing Pressure Readings
 Created a function in **Python** to scrape trailer pressure readings, temperatures, and "Ewon" monitor status then export data into **MySQL** cloud database.
 Automated the function using **AWS Products** and designed an accompanying app to view and analyze the data with **Streamlit**.
-Fully project summary can be found [Here](https://anthonybliss1.github.io/Cloud-Solution.github.io/)
+Full project summary can be found [here](https://anthonybliss1.github.io/Cloud-Solution.github.io/).

 ![Cloud Solution](/assets/Cloud_Solution.jpg)